CognitiveNeuroLab/resting-state-analysis-pipeline-microstates-frequency/README.md

 #### E_preprocces3
 This script will do an average reference.
 This is followed by an [Independent Component Analysis](https://eeglab.org/tutorials/06_RejectArtifacts/RunICA.html).
 We use the pca option to prevent rank-deficiencies.
 After his we delete only eye components by using [IClabel](https://github.com/sccn/ICLabel).
-IClabel will only delete the component if it has more than 80% eye data and less then 5% brain data.
+IClabel will only delete the component if it has more than 80% eye data and less then 10% brain data.
+We arrived at this criteria after comparing (for a different dataset) how many components we (Ana, Douwe and Filip) would delete manually and what threshold would get the closesed to that.
 After that we use [pop_rejcont](https://github.com/wojzaremba/active-delays/blob/master/external_tools/eeglab11_0_4_3b/functions/popfunc/pop_rejcont.m).
 This function epochs the data temporatly and deletes the epochs that are noisy.
 We set this to a threshold of 8, because this would delete between 0-20% of the data.
 We save a matlab structure with how much data of each participant get's deleted.

 **note** for the Aging group, we use the [pop_rejcont](https://github.com/wojzaremba/active-delays/blob/master/external_tools/eeglab11_0_4_3b/functions/popfunc/pop_rejcont.m) function also right before the ICA.
 This is because the data was too noisy for more than 50% of the participants to find eye components.